 - Last updated:

-Under the Local Government Act, council must approve work within the road reserve.
-The Road and Footpath Permit allows council to:
+Under the Local Government Act, council must approve work within the road corridor.
+The temporary work permit allows council to:

-- minimise the disruption to the general community from work carried out
+- minimise the disruption and risk to the general community from work carried out

 - preserve existing community assets.